Robust striped gecko

 The robust striped gecko (Strophurus michaelseni), also known commonly as Michaelsen's spiny-tailed gecko, is a species of lizard in the family Diplodactylidae.
 The species is endemic to Australia.

 Etymology

 The specific name, michaelseni, is in honour of German zoologist Wilhelm Michaelsen.

 Geographic range

-S. michaelseni is found on the central coast and in the adjacent interior of Western Australia, Australia.
+Strophurus michaelseni is found on the central coast and in the adjacent interior of Western Australia, Australia.

 Habitat

-The natural habitats of S. michaelseni are forest, shrubland, and grassland.
+The natural habitats of Strophurus michaelseni are forest, shrubland, and grassland.